bradymat/citrusTrees/readME.md

-Basic server with a database of citrus trees that can be interacted with by the client in a browser
+Express server with a knex database of citrus trees with add and delete functionality

 Steps to get going, requires git and node